soworksl2/noblivion_specification/specs/datetime_and_datetimes_functions_format.md

 the start part and the stop part are simple datetimes and follows the same rules specified above.

-if the start is not specified it will be the \_cre tag if stop is not specified it will be the last possible value for the part that was not specified part. for example if you do not specify a stop at all, it will be until the end, if you do not specify the hour it will be 23, so on.
+if the start is not specified it will be the \_cre tag if stop is not specified it will be the last possible value for the part that was not specified. for example if you do not specify a stop at all, it will be until the end, if you do not specify the hour it will be 23, so on.

 the step part is a spantime that are written with a number and a time specifier. they are.